 Multicultural counseling characterizes the counseling practice that offers effective interventions to culturally diverse clients.
 Race, ethnicity, and culture influence a client’s identity and life circumstances.
 Other factors, such as gender and gender identity, sexual orientation, age, socioeconomic status, religion, and ability may also play into the context of a given client’s mental health, and relational or personal issues.

 A culturally competent counselor considers all aspects of a client’s worldview when selecting treatment approaches.
 The counselor also remains aware of his or her own personal biases, beliefs, and attitudes while providing services.

 Importance of Multiculturalism in Today’s Counseling

 Today’s clientele may look much different than it did in past decades, as an increasing number of clients from all populations are seeking mental health services due to declining stigmatization and increasing globalization.

 Advances in technology have also provided opportunities for new diverse clients through an assortment of channels: in-person, through email, through text, over the telephone, and through videoconferencing applications.

 This changing landscape of professional practice means counselors should be trained to work with clients (and colleagues) who lead lives different than their own.
 Hence, the emergence of multicultural counseling and psychology, a distinctive competency which CSPP was founded upon.

 Multicultural Counseling Techniques to Use with Your Clients

 As a student in the CSPP programs, your curriculum will include built-in multicultural competencies.
-In addition, beyond your degree program, counselors must regularly complete continuing education courses to stay current on multicultural issues.
+In addition, post graduation, counselors must regularly complete continuing education courses to stay current on multicultural issues in counseling and beyond.